Date Format: MM slash DD slash YYYY

 Are you willing to help students in the use of the any items listed below?
 Select all that apply.

-Please list all courses within the math department for which you are currently enrolled.
+Please list all courses within the following departments for which you are currently enrolled: Math, DCS, BioStats, Psych Stats, and/or Econ Stats.
 You may also include any courses from other departments which might apply, such as statistics, economics, physics, or any other quantitatively-laden course.
 If you are completing this application during a semester or summer break then please list courses for which you are registered for the upcoming term.

 Please provide the names and contact information of at least two professors (or staff members) that may be contacted regarding your application to be a tutor.